-Eagles Nest Association of Waterdown (Eagles Nest) currently operates three projects- Drummond House, HOPE Centre & Rescued & Restored.
+Eagles Nest Association of Waterdown (Eagles Nest) currently operates two projects - HOPE Centre & Rescued & Restored.

 The first project initiated by Eagles Nest was Drummond House- a Christian transitional home for women and children.
 This home was built from a vision Debra Tigchelaar had to provide a home for both women and children during a time of distress.
 In 2002, Ross & Linda Drummond opened their arms and heart to Debra’s vision and donated the use of their large century home on Drummond Farms.
 Over three years, teams of volunteers renovated the house and funds were raised to open the home in 2005.
 This new home was designed to provide a place of rest, allowing women to have the support and time needed to rebuild their strength- emotionally, physically and spiritually.
 Both the women and children who stay at the house work through an individualized program.
 Some of the residents have experienced abuse, marital breakups, or unhealthy relationships.